roboconf/roboconf.github.io/en/developer-guide/code-organization.md

 * [Roboconf-occi-extensions](https://github.com/roboconf/roboconf-occi-extensions) contains OCCI extensions for Roboconf.
 They were built upon the [OCCIware](https://github.com/occiware) project and allowed to build a part of the Eclipse tooling.

+* [Swagger UI](https://github.com/roboconf/swagger-ui) is a fork of the [Swagger UI](https://github.com/swagger-api/swagger-ui) project.
+It was customized and tailored to be embedded on our web site and provide documentation about out REST API.
+This is only about viewing / browsing the documentation.
+The documentation basis is a JSon file (swagger.json) hosted on our Maven repositories.

 ## Impact on Releases